AxisCommunications/modbus-acap/README.md

 ### Manual installation and configuration

-Upload the ACAP file (the file with the `.eap` extension for the camera's architecture) through the camera's web UI: *Apps->Add app*
+Upload the ACAP application file (the file with the `.eap` extension for the camera's architecture) through the camera's web UI: *Apps->Add app*

 The parameter settings are found in the three vertical dots menu: